cert-manager/website/content/en/docs/installation/openshift.md

 [respective setup guides](../../configuration/).

 > **Warning**: You should not install multiple instances of cert-manager on a
 > single cluster.
-This will lead to undefined behaviour and you may be banned
+This will lead to undefined behavior and you may be banned
 > from providers such as Let's Encrypt.

 ## Login to your OpenShift cluster